 BBC writer Tim Reid says: “I attended your comedy writing course and soon afterwards I co-wrote the BBC One sitcom Peter Kay’s Car Share.
 I’m working on a couple of new sitcoms now and wanted to get in touch to say thanks – I got loads of useful tips, tools and motivation from your workshop.”

 Want to follow in Tim’s footsteps?
-Brian Luff’s acclaimed workshops set out a number of successful formulae and powerful tools for writing comedy, passing on numerous techniques that Brian has developed writing for fringe, television, radio and digital.
-Learn how the pros use repetition, callback, reversal and other tricks of the trade to make the audience laugh.
+Brian Luff’s acclaimed courses set out a number of successful formulae and powerful tools for writing comedy, passing on numerous techniques that Brian has developed writing for fringe, television, radio and digital.
+While looking at the disciplines of sketch writing, sitcom and stand-up, attendees learn how the pros use repetition, callback, reversal and other tricks of the trade to make the audience laugh.
 No previous experience necessary.

 - You’ll get a thorough understanding of the techniques used by comedy writers.